Bereavement support payments

 Bereavement support payment – who's eligible and how to apply

-'Bereavement support payment' has been the catch-all bereavement benefit for anyone who has lost their partner since 6 April 2017.
+'Bereavement support payment' has been the catch-all bereavement benefit for anyone who has lost their partner since 6 April 2017 (when it replaced widowed parent's allowance).
 It can be worth up to £9,800 and it’s NOT means-tested, so you can get it regardless of how much you earn or how much money you have in savings.

 2. Age – When your partner died, you must have been UNDER state pension age (you can check yours here).
-If you were living together but unmarried and not in a civil partnership, you must also have been eligible (in other words, under state pension age) on 30 August 2018, this is the date of the Supreme Court ruling.
-See how does the date of the ruling affect my eligibility?
+If you were living together but unmarried and not in a civil partnership, you must also have been eligible (in other words, under state pension age) on 30 August 2018.

 3. Location – When your partner died, you must either have been living in the UK, or in a country that pays bereavement benefits.